Test Overview

 Test Usage

-The high specificity and sensitivity of the current solid phase single antigen assay allow us the detection of low-level of the precise DSA.
-The detection of DSA in pre-transplant evaluation is an excellent tool for risk assessment and crossmatch prediction (Virtual Crossmatch and CPRA).
-The routine monitoring of DSA in the post-transplant setting assist the transplant team in the characterization of the rejection process and the treatment decisions.
+HLA Antibody Specificity is used when the identification of HLA antibodies is needed after a screen detects the presence of HLA antibodies.
+The high specificity and sensitivity of this solid phase single antigen assay allows us to detect and identify low-levels of precise antibodies.
+The detection of antibodies in pre-transplant evaluation is an excellent tool for risk assessment and crossmatch prediction (Virtual Crossmatch and CPRA).

 Test Details